nicolas-geniteau/resume-nicolas-geniteau/resume.typ

     fill: regularColors.darkgray
 )

-Graduated from EPITA, I have 10+ years of experience in Infrastructure management, with a specialization in AWS and Kubernetes.
+Graduated from EPITA, I have 10+ years of experience in Infrastructure management, with a specialization in AWS, GCP and Kubernetes.
 I am currently looking for a new freelance mission as an SRE/DevOps.

 #cvSection("Skills")